 The Philippine Eagle is in the family Accipitridae.
-This includes hawks, kites, and old world vultures.
+This includes hawks, kites, and old-world vultures.
 It can grow to about three feet long.
 This bird is one of the largest animals in the jungle.
 They are brown with feathers on their head that look like hair.
-They have yellow-eyes with black pupils.
-This makes them hard to spot in the wild because humans will hunt them for eating livestock or their eggs.
+They have yellow eyes with black pupils.
+This makes them hard to spot in the wild because humans hunt them to eat livestock or their eggs.

 The Philippine eagle is the world’s largest eagle with a wingspan of up to 2 meters, a body length of 90 centimetres, and a weight of 4.5 to 8 kilograms.

 In addition to its size, the Philippine eagle is also distinguished by what might be called a ‘mane’ of brown and white feathers on its head.
 This mane can be raised or lowered at will.
 The underside of this eagle is white except for the primary and secondary wing feathers and tail, and the upper side is dark brown.
 The beak and facial mask are black.

 As the Philippine eagle’s alternative names suggests, it eats monkeys and other small primates (including flying lemurs) as its preferred diet.

 However, the Philippine eagle also eats bats, snakes, flying squirrels, and rats.
 These eagles have also been known to take small deer.
 They will hunt either alone or in pairs, using one of the eagles as a distraction while the second is able to ambush the prey.

 The Philippine eagle is monogamous, with pairs mating for life.
 However, if one of the pair dies, the surviving eagle will usually find another companion.